OxfordAbstracts/purescript-fast-ide-vscode/README.md

 If you have a small or medium sized project you will probably be better off using https://github.com/nwolverson/vscode-ide-purescript.

 To use this project you will have to install a fork of the purs compiler with LSP support.
-This can be installed at https://www.npmjs.com/package/@oxfordabstracts/purescript-lsp
+This can be installed at https://www.npmjs.com/package/@oxfordabstracts/purescript-lsp.

+After installing the fork, you should delete the output and rebuild your project to index your project.

 ## Features